oracle-quickstart/oci-hpc/README.md

 # Autoscaling

 The autoscaling will work in a “cluster per job” approach.
 This means that for job waiting in the queue, we will launch new cluster specifically for that job.
 Autoscaling will also take care of spinning down clusters.
 By default, a cluster is left Idle for 10 minutes before shutting down.
 Autoscaling is achieved with a cronjob to be able to quickly switch from one scheduler to the next.

+Smaller jobs can run on large clusters and the clusters will be resized down after the grace period to only the running nodes.
+Cluster will NOT be resized up.
+We will spin up a new larger cluster and spin down the smaller cluster to avoid capacity issues in the HPC island.

 Initial cluster deployed through the stack will never be spun down.